gowikel/racket-games/README.md

 To do things more interesting, I allow to search any positive number (instead of numbers between 0-100).
 Because of that, the machine must adapt the algorithm at the beginning, increasing the search range until you press the 'lower' button.

+Last, to do the game a bit more natural, the initial upper limit is initially set to a random number.